2023 Election Information

 When elected, a Councilor has the following obligations:

-- That you will attend the general monthly meeting, typically held on the first Thursday of the month from 2:10-4 p.m.
-If you are unable to attend the monthly meeting, you would arrange for a substitute to serve in your place.
+- That you will attend the general monthly meeting, typically held in-person on the first Thursday of the month from 2:10-4 p.m.
+If you are unable to attend the monthly meeting, you must arrange for a substitute to serve in your place.
 Substitute policies can be found here.

-- That you’ll serve on one of the seven Professional and Scientific Council committees.
-These committees generally meet once a month from 1-2 p.m. on the same day as the general Council meeting, although there will be work to do between each meeting.
+- That you’ll serve on one of the Professional and Scientific Council committees.
+These committees maintain various monthly meeting schedules.
+Some meet in person prior to the monthly general council meetings, some meet in person at other times and some meet online.
+There is generally work to do between each meeting (at the discretion of your committee chair).
 The average monthly time commitment for a Councilor is 4-8 hours per month, which varies depending on the committee you participate on and the time of year.

 How long will my time commitment be to Professional and Scientific Council?